hello/user-guide/content/troubleshoot/repairing-sense-ble.md

 ---
-title: Repairing with Sense over BLE
+title: Re-pairing Your Mobile Device with Sense over BLE
 weight: 1
 ---

-## Repairing with Sense over BLE
+## Re-pairing Your Mobile Device with Sense over BLE

-It's possible that the Bluetooth connection between Sense and your device has been lost.

- You'll need to re-pair with your Sense over BLE to preform certain operations.
+It's possible that the Bluetooth connection between Sense and your mobile device has been lost.
+You'll need to re-pair with your Sense over BLE to perform certain operations.
 To do so:

-1. Put Sense into Pairing mode by placing your hand directly on top of Sense for 7 seconds, then removing it.
-Sense will glow Purple when it's in Pairing Mode.
+- Put Sense into Pairing Mode by placing your hand directly on top of Sense for seven seconds, and then removing it.
+Sense will glow purple when it is in Pairing Mode.

-2. On iOS only) navigate to your device's Bluetooth settings and "Forget" Sense (show screenshots)

-3. Navigate back to the 'Devices' menu inside the Sense app
+- iOS only: Navigate to Settings > Bluetooth, select Sense from the list, and then tap ‘Forget this Device.’

-4. After a few seconds, you should see a prompt to pair with Sense over BLE (show screenshots)
+- Launch the Sense app, and navigate to Settings > Sense and Sleep Pill.
+After a few seconds, you should see a prompt to pair with Sense over BLE.
+Tap ‘Pair’ to re-establish a Bluetooth connection with Sense.